Animadversio/PythonSLG/README.md

     - [x] Add buying action
 - [x] Make it compatible with previous policies, test the game with unit purchasing with the search based AIs. @Dec.3 @Nov.28
 - [x] Let AI and human play together or AI with different parameters play and compete.
-- [x] Considering buying in threat computation. (adding it to the oppopolicy)
+- [x] Considering buying in threat computation. (adding it to the oppopolicy) @Dec.4
+- [x] Change the Risk evaluation @Dec.4
+- [x] Add attraction to enemy to avoid being too defensive
+    * Actually this should be a function of the overall strategy, advance or retreat or focus on certain nodes.
+- [x] Build in HQ attraction for enemy strategy as well. (which will induce defence for this in threat elimination part.) @Dec.4
+- [x] Strategy to save the HQ of both sides.
+(Add in threat value for occupying HQ, and thrat elim will work) @Dec.4
+- [x] Speed up the threat computation!
+And debug the threat value. @Dec.4
+    * Player AI begins to use body walls to defend the others.
+- [ ] Save some event list for offline learning purpose!
 - [ ] Change the DFS part to more efficient
 - [ ] Prune the main search to limit to trunk of action sequences.
 - [ ] Make large scale self play possible.